 For a number of years, businesses have looked to enhance their use of electricity and energy efficiency through isolated solutions, resulting in small, incremental improvements.
 However, with heightened responsibility and pressure to identify, implement and report on such measures, a wider strategy that focuses on providing tangible and significant impact must be considered.

 The former approach, in many cases, has led to disconnected energy management with a lack of integration between the solutions and the wider site opportunities.
 However, through the advent of Industry 4.0 and advancements in smart energy technologies, businesses now have the ability to implement a comprehensive energy strategy in which an entire site’s energy generation and consumption can be analysed, whilst potential integrated solutions can be recommended and refined on a continual basis in response to predictive modelling and historical analysis.
 Through such a comprehensive approach, common energy management challenges such as carbon neutrality can be addressed.

 Low carbon generation

-One of the main energy related challenges affecting businesses is the objective to become carbon neutral.
-These objectives are driven by both environmental goals as climate change threatens to reach catastrophic levels, and monetary goals to minimise costs as Governments disincentivise carbon intensive activities, as seen through the UK Government increasing the Climate Change Levy for electricity by 45% in April this year.
+One of the main energy-related challenges affecting businesses is the objective to become carbon neutral.
+Both environmental goals drive these objectives as climate change threatens to reach catastrophic levels, and monetary goals to minimise costs as Governments disincentivise carbon-intensive activities, as seen through the UK Government increasing the Climate Change Levy for electricity by 45% in April this year.

 To achieve carbon neutrality, opportunities to both better utilise existing/new generation assets and optimise existing electricity usage, must be considered.
 For example, battery energy storage can be implemented as part of a comprehensive approach to significantly reduce carbon emissions by maximising on site generation, whether already installed or implemented simultaneously.